Etisalat: History

-Etisalat was founded in 1976 as a joint-stock company between International Aeradio Limited, a British company, and local partners.
+Etisalat Group was founded in 1976 as a joint-stock company between International Aeradio Limited, a British company, and local partners.
 In 1983, the ownership structure changed – United Arab Emirates government held a 60% share in the company and the remaining 40% were publicly traded.

 In 1991, the UAE central government issued Federal Law No. 1, which gave the corporation the right to provide the telecommunications wired and wireless services in the country and between UAE and other countries.
 It also gave the firm the right to issue licenses for owning, importing, manufacturing, using, or operating telecommunication equipment.
 This practically gave Etisalat both regulatory and control powers, which completed the monopoly of the telecom giant in the UAE.
 In order to safeguard the country's economic development, the law made provisions for the development of the telecommunication sector in the country.

 The increase of exchange lines from 36,000 in 1976 to more than 737,000 in 1998 was one of the important indicators of Etisalat network's growth and development.
 Today Etisalat stands 140th among the Financial Times Top 500 Corporations in the world in terms of market capitalisation, and is ranked by The Middle East Magazine as the 6th largest company in the Middle East in terms of capitalization and revenues.
 The Corporation is the largest contributor outside the oil sector to the development programs of the UAE Federal Government.
 Etisalat has also won accolades from across the region for its nationalization program.
 In November 2013, it was also announced that Etisalat would be the official sponsor of Cyprus First Division side Anorthosis Famagusta.